gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 `GUEST_ISSUER_ID`: Specified when creating the Guest Issuer Authority described above.
 `GUEST_SHARED_SECRET`: This is the Guest Issuer Shared Secret obtained when creating the Guest Issuer Authority described above.
 `GUEST_TOKEN_EXPIRATION`: Time in seconds the guest token should be valid for.
 The default value  in the samle is 5400 seconds or 90 minutes which is usually enough for a regular tele-consultation or to have the guest join a meeting that lasts 1 hour (in case of extension)
-`WEBEX_TEAMS_ACCESS_TOKEN`: The access token of the Webex teams account to use for "App Admin".
-This is temporary as in future version a full oAuth flow will be implemented.
 `CLIENT_ID`: This is Client ID from the integration you created above.
 `CLIENT_SECRET`: This is the Client Secret from the integration you created above.